 Dr. James “Lorne” Macarthur was born on the 12th of June, 1910 in St. Thomas (Elgin County) Ontario.
 He was the youngest of 2 children born to James Alfred Macarthur and the former Agnes Christina Engelgan.
 At the time of his birth his family resided at 120 Alma Street.
-Dr. Macarthur’s father was an electrician with St. Thomas Hydro and his older sister was Donna Macarthur.
+Dr. Macarthur’s father was an electrician with St. Thomas Hydro and his older sister was Donna Mary Macarthur.

 Dr. Macarthur graduated from the University of Western Ontario in 1937.
 After completing his internship he set up his medical practice in Chatham.

 Dr. Macarthur married Helen Winnifred Buckpitt in London, Ontario on the 19th of March, 1937.
 Mrs. Macarthur was born in St Thomas on the 11th of August, 1912, the daughter of Henry Wickham Buckpitt and the former Mary Rivard.
 Her father had previously been married to Ellen “Nellie” Marie Burgess.
 They had a daughter Marion Buckpitt who was born in Stratford on the 3rd of August, 1906 but she did not survive.
 Nellie (Burgess) Buckpitt died on the 23rd of August, 1906, just 20 days after the birth of baby Marion.
 Mrs. Buckpitt and her daughter were buried at the Avondale Cemetery in Stratford.
 Henry Buckpitt married Mary Rivard on the 24th of August, 1908.
 Mrs. Mary Buckpitt had previously been married to Frederick Edward Johnston.
 They had two children, Lila and Frank Johnston.
 Mr. Johnston died in 1902 and he was buried at the St. Thomas Cemetery.
-Henry Wickham Buckpitt was a locomotive engineer and her family resided at 45 Mitchell Street.
-She had a younger sister named Jean and an older stepbrother named Frank (Johnston) and a stepsister named Lila.
+Henry Wickham Buckpitt was a locomotive engineer and the Buckpitt family resided at 45 Mitchell Street.
+Mrs. Macarthur had a younger sister named Mildren “Jean” Buckpitt.
 Prior to her marriage, Mrs. Macarthur was a bookkeeper.